 I have already written columns exploring the ways in which cannabis can help heighten our experience and receptivity to the tarot, so I couldn’t help throwing a couple of tarot readers into this mix.
 Tarot, or the 78-deck of cards used for divination and self-exploration, is a powerful tool for any mystic or witch, and while I personally love giving myself readings, sometimes you just need some outside perspective.
 That’s where these readers come in.
 So go ahead, treat yourself and schedule a reading.
 Make some tea, grab a joint or an edible and then strap in for the wisdom of the cards.

-Kristen is an Atlanta based tarot reader who recently did an Instagram takeover with Dope Girls, whose work brings the wisdom of tarot and the esoteric down to earth, and grounded through the heart.
-Kristen’s spirit and love shine through everything she does and I love Kristen’s commitment to honoring the darkness and depth of what it means to be a human in this lifetime.
+Kirsten is an Atlanta based tarot reader who recently did an Instagram takeover with Dope Girls, whose work brings the wisdom of tarot and the esoteric down to earth, and grounded through the heart.
+Kirsten’s spirit and love shine through everything she does and I love Kirsten’s commitment to honoring the darkness and depth of what it means to be a human in this lifetime.
 If you want a tarot reader to tell it like it is, with plenty of compassion and sass sprinkled in, make sure to book this magickal gal.
 Bring your favorite joint or tincture for some extra vibes.

 Whether you’re smoking your cannabis, eating it, or using it as a topical, the energy we invest in this process returns to us.
 Having supplies is never necessary to be a witch, but tools that are beautiful to look at and help us connect to whatever it is we believe in can be helpful in creating a sacred environment for us to invite the energy and spirit of cannabis into.
 And this is why I am including a botanica, possibly my favorite botanica, in this list; because inviting the spirit of beauty into your plant medicine session is always a divine choice.